SKP2

-Structure and function
+Structure

 Skp2 contains 424 residues in total with the ~40 amino acid F-box domain lying closer to the N-terminal region at the 94-140 position and the C-terminal region forming a concave surface consisting of ten leucine-rich repeats (LRRs).
 The F-box proteins constitute one of the four subunits of ubiquitin protein ligase complex called SCFs (SKP1-cullin-F-box), which often—but not always—recognize substrates in a phosphorylation-dependent manner.
 In this SCF complex, Skp2 acts as the substrate recognition factor.

-F-box Domain
+F-box domain

 The F-box proteins are divided into three classes: Fbxws containing WD40 repeat domains, Fbxls containing leucine-rich repeats, and Fbxos containing either different protein–protein interaction modules or no recognizable motifs.
 The protein encoded by this gene belongs to the Fbxls class.

 In addition to an F-box, this protein contains 10 tandem leucine-rich repeats.
 Alternative splicing of this gene generates 2 transcript variants encoding different isoforms.
 After the tenth LRR, the ~30-residue C-terminal tail turns back towards the first LRR, forming what has been referred to as a 'safety-belt' that might aid to pin down substrates into the concave surface formed by the LRRs.

 Skp2 forms a stable complex with the cyclin A-CDK2 S-phase kinase.
 It specifically recognizes and promotes the degradation of phosphorylated cyclin-dependent kinase inhibitor 1B (CDKN1B, also referred to as p27 or KIP1) predominantly in S, G2 phase, and the initial part of the M phase.

 The degradation of p27 via Skp2 requires the accessory protein CKS1B.
 To prevent premature degradation of p27, Skp2 levels are kept low during early and mid-G1 due to the APC/C^{Cdh1}ubiquitin ligase, which mediates the ubiquitylation of Skp2.

 Phosphorylation of Ser64 and, to a lesser extent, Ser72 of Skp2 contributes to the stabilization of Skp2 by preventing its association with APC/C^{Cdh1}; however, Skp2 phosphorylation on these residues is dispensable for its subcellular localization and for Skp2 assembly into an active SCF ubiquitin ligase.

-Role in cell cycle regulation
+Function

 Progression through the cell cycle is tightly regulated by cyclin-dependent kinases (CDKs), and their interactions with cyclins and CDK inhibitors (CKIs).
 Relative amounts of these signals oscillate during each stage of the cell cycle due to periodic proteolysis; the ubiquitin-proteasome system mediates the degradation of these mitotic regulatory proteins, controlling their intracellular concentrations.
 These and other proteins are recognized and degraded by the proteasome from the sequential action of three enzymes: E1 (ubiquitin-activating enzyme), one of many E2s (ubiquitin-conjugating enzyme), and one of many E3 ubiquitin ligase.
 The specificity of ubiquitination is provided by the E3 ligases; these ligases physically interact with the target substrates.
 Skp2 is the substrate recruiting component of the SCFSkp2 complex, which targets cell cycle control elements, such as p27 and p21.
 Here, SKP2 has been implicated in double negative feedback loops with both p21 and p27, that control cell cycle entry and G1/S transition.